 The Dakota City Volunteer Fire Department has a long, proud history.
 The Department was organized in the early 1910’s.
 The department began with a small number of volunteers (approximately 7) and expanded membership to 20+ members as early as 1927.
-The current roster can be viewed here.
+View Current Roster: 2022-33 Approving 2022 Fire Department Roster.

 In 1929, the City purchased the department’s first motorized vehicle: a 1930 Ford truck.
 This truck was restored by the department in 1979 and is still proudly on display at the Dakota City Fire Hall.
 It is also a popular entry in local parades and car shows.